 New IFRS Mandatory Effective Date IFRS 9 Financial Instruments Annual periods beginning on or after January 1, 2018.
 Early adoption is permitted.
 IFRS 15 Revenue from Contracts with Customers Annual periods beginning on or after January 1, 2018.
 Early adoption is permitted.
-IFRS 16: Leases .
+IFRS 16: Leases.
 Annual periods beginning on or after January 1, 2019.
 Early adoption is permitted for entities applying IFRS 15 on or before that date.
 IFRS 17: Insurance Contracts Annual periods beginning on or after January 1, 2021.
 Early adoption is permitted for entities applying IFRS 9 and IFRS 15 on or before that date.
 New Interpretations IFRIC 22: Foreign Currency Transactions and Advance Consideration Annual periods beginning on or after January 1, 2018.
 Early adoption is permitted.
 IFRIC 23: Uncertainty over Income Tax Treatments Annual periods beginning on or after January 1, 2019.
 Early adoption is permitted.
-Amendments to IFRS IAS 40 Transfers of Investment Property (amendments to IAS 40, Investment Properties).
+Amendments to IFRS IAS 28 Long-term Interests in Associates and Joint Ventures Annual periods beginning on or after January 1, 2019.
+Early adoption is permitted.
+IAS 40 Transfers of Investment Property (amendments to IAS 40, Investment Properties).
 Annual periods beginning on or after January 1, 2018.
 IFRS 2 Share-based Payments: Clarification on accounting for certain types of share-based payment transactions.
 Annual periods beginning on or after January 1, 2018.
 Early adoption is permitted.
-IFRS 9 and IFRS 4: Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts (amendments to IFRS 4).
-Annual periods beginning on or after January 1, 2018, and only available for three years after that date.
+IFRS 9: Prepayment Features with Negative Compensation Annual periods beginning on or after January 1, 2018.
+Early adoption is permitted.
 IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture Effective date deferred indefinitely.
 IFRS 15 Revenue from Contracts with Customers Amendment clarifying some requirements and providing additional transitional relief for companies that are implementing the new standard.
 Annual periods beginning on or after January 1, 2018.
 Early adoption is permitted.
 Annual Improvements to IFRS Standards 2014-2016 Cycle.
-Amendment to IFRS 12.
+Amendments to IFRS 1 and IAS 28.
 Annual periods beginning on or after January 1, 2018.
 Early adoption is permitted.